-5.2.3 DSG eCM
+5.2.3 DSG eCM20

-- The DSG eCM MUST coexist with other DOCSIS devices on the same DOCSIS channel (Standalone Cable Modem, Embedded MTA, Embedded PS, etc.). - The DSG eCM component MUST implement the MIB module DSG-IF-STD-MIB defined in Annex B of this specification to indicate the eCM and DSG client controller interactions for DSG operations in a Set-top Device.
-13 - The DSG eCM MUST support the DOCSIS Event extensions defined in Annex C of this specification. - The DSG eCM MUST be able to function in either a one-way or two-way environment.
-14 - The DSG eCM MUST support the bridging of 8 simultaneous DSG Tunnel MAC addresses.
-15 - The DSG eCM MUST support at least 12 simultaneous DSG Classifiers per DSG Tunnel MAC Address, and MUST support at least 32 simultaneous DSG Classifiers in total.16 - The DSG eCM MUST NOT perform any DSG operations if a DSG Client Controller is not present in the Settop Device.
-DSG operations include but are not limited to: the hunt for a DOCSIS downstream channel with a valid DSG tunnel identifier (DCD and/or well-known CA MAC addresses); acquisition of the DCD; acquisition and forwarding of any DSG tunnels; etc. As a result, the provisions of this specification only apply to a DSG eCM when DSG is active.
+- The DSG eCM MUST coexist with other DOCSIS devices on the same DOCSIS channel (Standalone Cable Modem, Embedded MTA, Embedded PS, etc.). - The DSG eCM component MUST implement the MIB module DSG-IF-STD-MIB defined in Annex B of this specification to indicate the eCM and DSG Client Controller interactions for DSG operations in a Set-top Device.
+21 - The DSG eCM MUST support the DOCSIS Event extensions defined in Annex C of this specification. - The DSG eCM MUST be able to function in either a one-way or two-way environment.
+22 - The DSG eCM MUST support the bridging of 8 simultaneous DSG Tunnel MAC addresses .
+23